ranafi/CYCLOPS-2.0/README.md

   :blunt_percent => 0.975,               # What is the percentile cutoff below (lower) and above (upper) which values are capped?

-  :seed_min_CV => 0.14,                  # The minimum coefficient of variation a gene of interest may have to be included in eigen gene transformation
+  :seed_min_CV => 0.14,                  # The minimum coefficient of variation a gene of interest may have to be included in eigengene transformation
-  :seed_max_CV => 0.7,                   # The maximum coefficient of a variation a gene of interest may have to be included in eigen gene transformation
+  :seed_max_CV => 0.7,                   # The maximum coefficient of a variation a gene of interest may have to be included in eigengene transformation
-  :seed_mth_Gene => 10000,               # The minimum mean a gene of interest may have to be included in eigen gene transformation
+  :seed_mth_Gene => 10000,               # The minimum mean a gene of interest may have to be included in eigengene transformation

   :norm_gene_level => true,              # Does mean normalization occur at the seed gene level :norm_disc => false,                   # Does batch mean normalization occur at the seed gene level :norm_disc_cov => 1,                   # Which discontinuous covariate is used to mean normalize seed level data

-  :eigen_reg => true,                    # Does regression against a covariate occur at the eigen gene level :eigen_reg_disc_cov => 1,              # Which discontinous covariate is used for regression :eigen_reg_exclude => false,           # Are eigen genes with r squared greater than cutoff removed from final eigen data output
+  :eigen_reg => true,                    # Does regression against a covariate occur at the eigengene level :eigen_reg_disc_cov => 1,              # Which discontinous covariate is used for regression :eigen_reg_exclude => false,           # Are eigengenes with r squared greater than cutoff removed from final eigen data output
-  :eigen_reg_r_squared_cutoff => 0.6,    # This cutoff is used to determine whether an eigen gene is excluded from final eigen data used for training
+  :eigen_reg_r_squared_cutoff => 0.6,    # This cutoff is used to determine whether an eigengene is excluded from final eigen data used for training
-  :eigen_reg_remove_correct => false,    # Is the first eigen gene removed (true --> default) or it's contributed variance corrected by batch regression (false)
+  :eigen_reg_remove_correct => false,    # Is the first eigengene removed (true --> default) or it's contributed variance corrected by batch regression (false)

-  :eigen_first_var => false,             # Is a captured variance cutoff on the first eigen gene used :eigen_first_var_cutoff => 0.85,       # Cutoff used on captured variance of first eigen gene
+  :eigen_first_var => false,             # Is a captured variance cutoff on the first eigengene used :eigen_first_var_cutoff => 0.85,       # Cutoff used on captured variance of first eigengene

-  :eigen_total_var => 0.85,              # Minimum amount of variance required to be captured by included dimensions of eigen gene data
+  :eigen_total_var => 0.85,              # Minimum amount of variance required to be captured by included dimensions of eigengene data
-  :eigen_contr_var => 0.06,              # Minimum amount of variance required to be captured by a single dimension of eigen gene data
+  :eigen_contr_var => 0.06,              # Minimum amount of variance required to be captured by a single dimension of eigengene data
-  :eigen_var_override => false,          # Is the minimum amount of contributed variance ignored :eigen_max => 30,                      # Maximum number of dimensions allowed to be kept in eigen gene data
+  :eigen_var_override => false,          # Is the minimum amount of contributed variance ignored :eigen_max => 30,                      # Maximum number of dimensions allowed to be kept in eigengene data

-  :out_covariates => true,               # Are covariates included in eigen gene data :out_use_disc_cov => true,             # Are discontinuous covariates included in eigen gene data :out_all_disc_cov => true,             # Are all discontinuous covariates included if included in eigen gene data :out_disc_cov => 1,                    # Which discontinuous covariates are included at the bottom of the eigen gene data, if not all discontinuous covariates
+  :out_covariates => true,               # Are covariates included in eigengene data :out_use_disc_cov => true,             # Are discontinuous covariates included in eigengene data :out_all_disc_cov => true,             # Are all discontinuous covariates included if included in eigengene data :out_disc_cov => 1,                    # Which discontinuous covariates are included at the bottom of the eigengene data, if not all discontinuous covariates
-  :out_use_cont_cov => false,            # Are continuous covariates included in eigen data :out_all_cont_cov => true,             # Are all continuous covariates included in eigen gene data :out_use_norm_cont_cov => false,       # Are continuous covariates Normalized :out_all_norm_cont_cov => true,        # Are all continuous covariates normalized :out_cont_cov => 1,                    # Which continuous covariates are included at the bottom of the eigen gene data, if not all continuous covariates, or which continuous covariates are normalized if not all
+  :out_use_cont_cov => false,            # Are continuous covariates included in eigen data :out_all_cont_cov => true,             # Are all continuous covariates included in eigengene data :out_use_norm_cont_cov => false,       # Are continuous covariates Normalized :out_all_norm_cont_cov => true,        # Are all continuous covariates normalized :out_cont_cov => 1,                    # Which continuous covariates are included at the bottom of the eigengene data, if not all continuous covariates, or which continuous covariates are normalized if not all
   :out_norm_cont_cov => 1,               # Which continuous covariates are normalized if not all continuous covariates are included, and only specific ones are included

   :init_scale_change => true,            # Are scales changed